Send Me a Lover

-"Send Me a Lover" is a song performed by American singer, songwriter, and actress Taylor Dayne.
-It is written by Rick Hahn and George Thatcher, and released on September 6, 1993, as the second single from her third album, Soul Dancing (1993).
-In the United States, it peaked at number 50 on the Billboard Hot 100 and number 19 on the Hot Adult Contemporary Tracks.
+"Send Me a Lover" is a song by American singer-songwriter Taylor Dayne.
+It was written by Rick Hahn and George Thatcher, and released on September 6, 1993, by Arista Records, as the second single from her third album, Soul Dancing (1993).
+In the United States, it peaked at numbers 50 and 44 on the Billboard Hot 100 and Cash Box Top 100, and number 19 on the Hot Adult Contemporary Tracks.
 In Canada, "Send Me a Lover" reached number 24 on the Top Singles chart and number eight on the Adult Contemporary chart.
+The song was originally recorded by Canadian singer Celine Dion in 1992, but her version remained unreleased until 1994.
+The accompanying music video was directed by Randee St. Nicholas and filmed in New York City.

 Critical reception

-Jose F. Promis from AllMusic felt that the song "stands as one of Dayne's finest moments".
-Larry Flick from Billboard declared it as "a heartbroken power ballad that will connect with anyone who has suffered from unrequited love.
-Bombastic production builds from soft to earth-shaking in the blink of an eye, and Taylor matches the arrangement with a performance that might shatter a glass or two.
-A better radio bet than the previous "Can't Get Enough of Your Love"."
-Mike Joyce from The Washington Post stated that one listen to ballads like "Send Me a Lover", "with stirring choruses, modulations and melismatic twists, is enough to convince you that Dayne knows the ins and outs of the idiom."
+Jose F. Promis from AllMusic wrote that the song "stands as one of Dayne's finest moments".
+Larry Flick from Billboard magazine declared it as "a heartbroken power ballad that will connect with anyone who has suffered from unrequited love.
+Bombastic production builds from soft to earth-shaking in the blink of an eye, and Dayne matches the arrangement with a performance that might shatter a glass or two.
+A better radio bet than the previous 'Can't Get Enough of Your Love'".
+Mike Joyce from The Washington Post stated that one listen to ballads like "Send Me a Lover", "with stirring choruses, modulations, and melismatic twists, is enough to convince you that Dayne knows the ins and outs of the idiom".